The Recoil package lives in npm. To install the latest stable version, run the following command:

 Or if you're using yarn:

 Set types and other features of ES6.
-Emulation of these features using polyfills may result in far worse performance.
+Emulation of these features using polyfills may result in poor performance.

 Since version 0.0.11, Recoil offers a UMD build that can be directly used in a